Protecting our wildlife

 One-year suspension in place

 Certain SGAR products are under a one-year suspension starting 24 March 2026, kicking off this transition.
+The APVMA has suspended the registration of these products for one year to allow for tighter controls.

 New rules for use (for licensed professionals)